 Follow twitter users who are relevant to things you want to know, things you want to share or maybe ideal potential customers or partners.
 Auto-follow back at your own risk.
 We don’t believe in it at Shout Out Studio.
 Quality over quantity is key when it comes to building your audience.
 You want to attract engaged and relevant followers.
 With auto-follow back strategies and pay for follower tactics you get a ton of spam-bots and fake accounts.
 There is no quick fix to building a quality following.
 It takes time and attention and consistent effort.

 As you build a quality following/followers group listen to what folks are talking about and how they’re talking about it.
 What hashtags are they using to segment the discussions?
 What information are they sharing?
 Take interest in what they’re interested in and consider how you may be able to contribute.

 Just like you were taught when you were a kid, sharing builds relationships.
-Tons of twitter users search feeds everyday for great info that may help them in some facet of their lives.
+Tons of Twitter users search feeds every day for the great info that may help them in some facet of their lives.
 Some look for entertainment.
 Some are news junkies.

 These are basics.
 For more details and insights on how to use Twitter for your business check out these swell resources:

 Photo credit: Striatic